FoPt-workshop/FoPt-workshop.github.io/_pages/call_for_abstracts.md

 ### Important dates
 (All dates are in 2025)

-- Submission deadline: Monday, May 19th, 5:00 PM EST
+- Submission deadline: Wednesday, May 21st, 11:59 PM UTC
 - Author notification: Monday, May 26th
 - Workshop date: Monday, June 30th